Cincinnati Schools Offering Electronics Engineering Programs

 Two universities in and near Cincinnati are discussed at length below.
 Read about course details and types of degrees awarded.
 Learn more facts about each school in a table provided below.

 - The University of Cincinnati provides 4-year degree programs in electrical engineering and electrical engineering technology.
-The main campus of the university is located about three miles from the city's downtown business district.
+The main campus of the university is located about two miles from the city's downtown business district.

 Find schools that offer these popular programs